onmax/nimiq-awesome/README.md

 - [Nimiq Tip Bot](https://t.me/NimiqTipBot) ([@albermonte](https://github.com/albermonte)): A Tip Bot to Tip Humans, using the Nimiq tech

 <!-- /automd -->

----

-If you are interested in starting your journey building in the Nimiq Ecosystem, you can start by checking the [Nimiq Developer Center](https://nimiq.com/developers/).
-Enjoy building on Nimiq!

 <!-- automd:file src="./src/exchanges.md" -->
 ## Exchanges